Jrayp/Moku/README.md

 ### State

 Currently in very early, untested alpha.
 Missing features, probably a bit unwieldy, unintuitive, and busted.
-Signatures are bound to change until I reach at least beta.
-If you have suggestions for structure, or function naming, please create an issue.
+Things are are bound to undegpo LARGE changes until I reach at least beta.
+If you have suggestions for structure changes, or function naming, please create an issue.

 ## Basics